 I’ve developed a sound and trusting relationship with the entire team and am very happy with their level of service and how they treat me as a client.
 We’re interested in each other’s lives as well as in the work we produce.

-For my exhibition in June 2013, they printed 14 of my shots sized 150cm x 92 – these pictures looked fantastic, the cooperation of Pixel’s team was just wonderful.
+For my last exhibition, they printed 14 of my shots sized 150cm x 92 – these pictures looked fantastic, the cooperation of Pixel’s team was just wonderful.

 I can’t think of any way Pixel Perfect could improve their services – I give them a 10 out of 10.